1. Mitsuboshi Belting Ltd.

 Our approach to risk management

-1.Integrating risk management and business activities
+1. Integrating risk management and business activities

 The Mitsuboshi Belting Group will contribute to the realization of a sustainable society by effectively employing the results of our risk management activities in ensuring an ESG management practice that allows us to respond to any changes in the business environment and to sustain our business in a stable manner.

-2.Scope of risks
+2. Scope of risks

-In the Group’s risk management activities, we address negative non-financial impacts concerning human rights, compliance, health and safety, the environment, quality, and other areas in the same way as we handle adverse financial impacts.
+In the Group’s risk management activities, we address negative non-financial impacts concerning human rights, compliance, health and safety, the environment, quality, and other areas in the same way as we handle negative financial impacts.

 In our risk management activities, personnel responsible for implementation are clearly defined to ensure the execution of activities.

-4.Personnel implementing risk management activities
+4. Personnel implementing risk management activities

-5.Maintaining and improving risk management systems
+5. Maintaining and improving risk management systems

 Information concerning risk management is disclosed to all stakeholders in a timely and appropriate manner.